Hewritt Dixon: Oakland Raiders

 In 1968, without Daniels, Dixon's rushing attempts increased to 206, and he ran for 865 yards.
 He also had 38 pass receptions for 360 yards.
 He again was chosen to play in the All-Star game, but this year he was named first-team All-AFL by the AP, UPI, and The Sporting News, as well as the Newspaper Enterprise Association (NEA) and Pro Football Weekly.
 The Raiders lost the 1968 championship game to the New York Jets, 27–23, Dixon having 42 rushing yards (eight attempts) and 48 receiving yards (five catches).

 In 1969, Dixon played in only 11 games (starting 10) and had only 106 rushing attempts.
 The Raiders lost the last AFL championship game (before the two leagues merged) to the Kansas City Chiefs, with Dixon running the ball 12 times.
 Dixon rebounded in 1970, with 861 rushing yards on 197 carries, a 4.4 yards per attempt average which was the highest of his career; and 31 pass receptions for 207 yards.
 In the Raiders first appearance on Monday Night Football, Dixon ran for 164 yards on 18 attempts, including a 39-yard touchdown run.
 The Raiders lost in the American Football Conference (AFC) championship game to the Baltimore Colts, with Dixon rushing 10 times for 51 yards, and catching three passes.
 He was selected to play in the 1970 Pro Bowl, and both the AP and UPI named him first-team All-Conference.

-Dixon surprisingly retired after the 1970 season.
+Dixon suffered a significant injury during the 1971 preseason, but was expected to return at some point in October.
+He joined the Raiders' taxi squad that season, and was reportedly ready to play, but did not play for the Raiders in 1971.
+It was reported at the time that because the Raiders five running backs were performing well that season, coach John Madden chose not to bring Dixon back to the Raiders off of the taxi squad.
+Dixon was in the Raiders' 1972 training camp, but his chances of making the team were tenuous.
+At the end of August he underwent knee surgery.
+He never played for the Raiders again.

+Legacy

 At the time of his death in 1992, Dixon was the 8th leading rusher and 10th leading pass receiver in Raiders' history.
 His nickname was "Hewie the Tank".
+San Francisco 49ers' defensive end Tommy Hart said, in discussing the difficulty in tackling running backs, "I know I'll never forget hitting Hewritt Dixon of Oakland.
+He weighs 230 and he is really something.
+I had a stiff neck for a week after colling with him.
+He is the toughest runner I ever tackles".

 Over his entire career, he played in 99 games, with 3,090 rushing yards on 772 carries and 15 touchdowns; along with 263 pass receptions for 2,819 yards and 13 touchdowns.